 Paying for College

 Talk to your kids about college costs.
-Using the CFPB's Paying for College tool (opens new window), estimate the costs of 5 different colleges and talk about the differences: in-state vs. out of state, community college, scholarships, student loans options, and college savings plans.
+Using the CFPB's Paying for College tool (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , estimate the costs of 5 different colleges and talk about the differences: in-state vs. out of state, community college, scholarships, student loans options, and college savings plans.

 Prepare your child for the realities of a paycheck.
 Share your pay stub with your child and discuss different kinds of taxes, such as: federal and state income tax, Medicare, and Social Security.